huckiyang/EyeNet/README.md

 ## Please follow RIB's using credit and privacy during the data processing.

-“This image was originally published in the Retina Image Bank.
-Author.
-Photographer.
-Title.
-Retina Image Bank.
-Year; Image Number. © the American Society of Retina Specialists."
+“This image was originally published in the Retina Image Bank. © the American Society of Retina Specialists."

 All other rights reserved.